What Is OSHA Compliance?

 ✔ Employee Rights – Workers have the right to a safe work environment, report hazards without retaliation, and access workplace safety information.

 ✔ Training and Education – Employers must provide job-specific safety training to prevent workplace accidents.
+Many companies also require OSHA training credentials, such as OSHA 10 or OSHA 30, depending on supervisory responsibilities and state requirements.

-📑 To track training and compliance, businesses can use Construction Daily Reports to document inspections and safety procedures.
+📑 To track training and compliance, businesses can use construction daily reports to document inspections and safety procedures.

 Benefits of OSHA Compliance